-The Si4438 supports three different modulation options and can be used in various configurations to tailor the device to any specific application or legacy system for drop in replacement.
-The modulation and configuration options are set in property, MODEM_MOD_TYPE.
-Refer to the EZRadioPRO API Documentation.zip file available on www.silabs.com for details.
+The Si446x supports different modulation options and can be used in various configurations to tailor the device to any specific application or legacy system for drop in replacement.
+The modulation and configuration options are set in API property, MODEM MOD TYPE.
+Refer to the API documentation for details on modem related properties.